Zunaeed-Imran/React.js_Full_Course_in_Bangla/README.md

 - i was using constructor function out side of class component and that was my fault.
 - i was using two return and it show error i should have used one return.
 - we also can use ternary operator in the return directely.
+- i learn in form if i use `required` without data passing form can't be submitted.
+- i learn with `ctrl + F5` i can clear cash in the browser.

 ###### Done Task For Today

 - Learning Event Bubbling.
-- Practicing Event Bubling(Not calling parent if we call chaild.)
+- Practicing Event Bubling(stopPropagation)
 - Learning Controlled component.
-- Practicing Controlled component.
+- Practicing Controlled component react form.
 -